SKV-io-495/kasparro-backend-Sumit-Verma/README.md

 * `POST /etl/run`: Manually trigger the ETL pipeline (used by Cloud Scheduler).

 ---

+## Infrastructure as Code
+The `terraform/` directory contains the definition for the existing `kasparro-etl-backend` service.

 _Built with ❤️ by Sumit Verma for Kasparro Evaluation._